 3.9.
-INFORMATION AND COMMUNICATION TECHNOLOGY (ICT) (AMENDED)
+INFORMATION AND COMMUNICATION TECHNOLOGY (ICT)

-It is responsible IT to ensure that all technical systems of the Municipality are functioning and operating effectively.
+It is the responsibility of IT to ensure that all technical systems of the Municipality are functioning and operating effectively.
 Backups are done daily and stored offsite for safekeeping.
 The network and computer hardware are maintained by the IT department.
 Structural changes to the website are also done by IT.
-The Municipality has grown from 50 devices (computers) to almost 200 devices within 5 years.
+The Municipality has grown from 50 devices (computers) to almost 200 within 5 years.

-Cederberg Municipality has faced numerous challenges with regards to ICT and was raised by the auditor general as risks.
-Cederberg Municipality has mitigated these risks by appointing a ICT Manager to implement corrective measures and strategic alignment between ICT and municipal objectives.
+Cederberg Municipality has faced numerous challenges with regards to ICT that was raised by the Auditor-General as risks.
+Cederberg Municipality has mitigated these risks by appointing an ICT Manager to implement corrective measures and strategic alignment between ICT and municipal objectives.
 The ICT department currently consist of an ICT Manager and a Senior Technician.
-The Following organisational structure for Cederberg ICT department was adopted for effective and efficient service delivery:
+The following organisational structure for the Cederberg ICT department was adopted for effective and efficient service delivery: